MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctabbedpane-class.md

 ### <a name="parameters"></a>Parametri

-[in] *bAttivare il*
+*bAttivare il*<br/>
-TRUE per abilitare la colorazione automatica delle schede. in caso contrario, FALSE.
+[in] TRUE per abilitare la colorazione automatica delle schede. in caso contrario, FALSE.

 ### <a name="remarks"></a>Note